AnyChart/docs.anychart.com/Gantt_Chart_NEW/Elements/Overview.md

 * [Timeline: Tooltips](../Timeline/Tooltips) – tooltips shown when the timeline is hovered over

-To learn more about the difference between the available types of elements and data fields used to set them, see:
+To learn more about the available types of elements and data fields used to set them, see:

 * [Project Chart](Project_Chart#elements)
 * [Resource Chart](Resource_Chart#lements)